IBM-Cloud/docs-services/services/Apprenda/index.md

  From there you will be able to add additional users and upload your applications, as well as manage resource allocation, security policies, and monitoring.

 ## Alpha Release
  This is an Alpha release and should not be used for production workloads.
-A resource policy is in effect to limit applications to 500MB of RAM and 50MB of storage.
+A resource policy is in effect to limit workloads to 500MB of RAM and 50MB of storage.
 Each development team is limited to 2GB of RAM and 1GB of storage.

 <!-- # Related Links
 {: #rellinks notoc}